Syllabus

 What if I have to miss class?

-There are no points for attendance in lectures but I recommend you always attend when possible.
-Attendance in labs is mandatory.
-Please let the instructor know you won’t be making it to class before class starts.
+Please let me know you won’t be making it to class (lecture or lab) before class starts.
 Life happens!
-Everyone is allowed 3 excused absences, no questions asked, no explanations needed, as long as the student informs the instructor in writing before class.
+Everyone is allowed 3 excused absences, no questions asked, no explanations needed, as long as the student informs me in writing before class.
 All assignments for class must still be completed on time and with the coordination of relevant parties.

 What if I cannot turn in an assignment in time?